 Spanish chorizo sausage is tasty by itself but is used as an ingredient in many Spanish tapas, as well as a variety of dishes from stews to omelets.
 Fresh or uncured Spanish chorizo is needed for this particular recipe.
 The other main ingredient is sidra―or "hard" apple cider―typical of the region of Asturias, Spain, and is slightly fizzy and low in alcohol.
 It is a popular drink all over the country, especially in the summer months when a cold, refreshing glass of cider is welcome.
 However, warm chorizo a la sidra is served year-round.

 1 to 2 cups ( 250 to 500 milliliters) Asturian hard cider, or sidra

 2 1/4 pounds (or 8 links) chorizo sausage, fresh or semi-cured

-Place a large, heavy-bottom frying pan on medium heat and pour in the Spanish cider.
+Place a large, heavy-bottom frying pan over medium heat and pour in the Spanish cider.

-Place chorizo sausages in the pan.
+Place the chorizo sausages in the pan.
 If still tied together, separate first.

 Simmer uncovered for 15 to 20 minutes.
-Alcohol will evaporate and liquid will reduce.
+The alcohol will evaporate and the liquid will reduce.

-Remove the chorizo sausages one at a time and cut into thick slices.
+Remove the chorizo sausages one at a time to a cutting board and slice into thick pieces.

-Serve chorizo in the warm cider.
+Serve the chorizo in the warm cider.
 Traditionally, this tapa is served in open clay dishes, but you can present it in a shallow dish with sides to hold in the liquid.